ecrc/kblas-gpu/README.md

-# KBLAS-GPU
+# kblas-gpu
-Select BLAS optimized routines for NVIDIA GPU's
+Subset of BLAS routines optimized for NVIDIA GPUs